 Morphs [Oak Catalog #]

-Notable BiologyThe Vanillite Line is a species of Ice-type Pokemon native to the mountains of the Unova region.
+Notable BiologyThe Vanillite Line is a species of Ice-type Pokemon native to the mountains of the Unova and Kalos regions.
 The first form, known as Vanillite, is about a foot in height with a rather large head covered in snow, blue eyes, and two stubby limbs on a body resembling an ice cream cone.
 Due to their tendency to freeze themselves upside down to ceilings, people once believed that Vanillite were actually born from icicles exposed to sunlight.
 Despite their appearance, Vanillite are actually composed of colonies of a microorganism that incorporates trace amounts of the mysterious compound Regicite in their bodies along with ice, though the strength of this Regicite is of a much lower grade than the kind that comprises Regice's body.
 Some of these microorganisms form a sac deep inside Vanillite and its evolutions that serves as a cryo-sac.
 This cryo-sac allows Vanillite to produce freezing vapors of nearly 60 degrees below zero.
 Due to their Regicite, they can incorporate ice and snow from their surroundings for use in fixing their ice shells if they get damaged in some manner. [[Trainer's Note: Occasionally, there are Vanillite born that can move faster if their shells are broken, but take a much longer time for the shell to heal.]]
 For movement, Vanillite and its evolutions float using a form of telekinesis that is localized to only work on their bodies.
 Trainers can utilize their limited psychic abilities to create a Light Screen, and they can learn Mirror Coat naturally.
 The Vanillite Line can also use their crystalline bodies as a lens to shoot blasts of light as a defense mechanism.
 With the use of TMs, Trainers can teach these Pokemon the devasting Steel-type technique Flash Cannon.
 The second form, Vanillish, still looks like an ice cream cone, but they stand two feet taller than Vanillite and have pointier bottoms.
 Their cryo-sacs are more highly developed, allowing them to use more powerful techniques such as Ice Beam, and older Vanillish are capable of using their cryokinetic powers to create massive hailstorms, though their normal recourse against most foes is to hide within fog created by their icy breath.
 The final form, Vanilluxe, stands about a foot taller than Vanillish, and has grown a second head, as well as a tube resembling a straw, giving it the appearance of a double scoop of vanilla ice cream.
 While rather easygoing, if attacked or angered they can attack enemies with blizzards expelled from the tube on the right head.
 Older Vanilluxe are also capable of shooting the blast of absolute zero known as Sheer Cold, though they prefer not to use this except as a last resort.
 As an interesting note, Vanillite and its evolutions tend to be very artistic, using their cryokinetic powers to create beautiful ice sculptures of their surroundings.
 This is done through pinpoint control of their Ice Beam technique and highly developed eyesight.
 This often comes into play when attracting mates (See Courting and Childrearing). [[Trainer's Note: Occasionally, Vanillite can be born with purple "cones" instead of the normal blue.
 These Pokemon are highly prized by collectors.]]

 HabitatThe Vanillite line is found mainly in northern mountainous and snowy regions, due to their need for cold to maintain their ice shells.
 They will also inhabit the areas around human buildings that exude cold temperatures, such as the former Cold Storage building in Driftveil City.
 At one time they could be found in more southerly locales, but the retreat of the glaciers following the end of the Pleistocene forced their migration further north, except during the winter, where they can be found in and around places such as Unova's Route 6, Twist Mountain, and Dragonspiral Tower.
 Recently, a Vanillite Line population has made its home within the Giant Chasm of eastern Unova.
 Within Kalos, they can be reliably found in and around the Frost Cavern north of Dendemille Town.

 DietVanillite and its evolutions mainly eat plants such as mountain grasses and moss, and will also eat lichens.
 They also eat microorganisms filtered from the water they drink and will accept treats of Popsicles or ice cream from their Trainers.